ayushmi173/ayushmi173/README.md

 ![build: passing](https://img.shields.io/badge/build-passing-success)
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a enthuastic full stack developer.\
+💡 &nbsp; I'm a enthusiastic full stack developer.\
 💻 &nbsp;I'm currently working on service based company and playing with technology for creating the solutions.\
 🎓&nbsp;I graduated form NVPEMI, Kanpur (B.Tech, Computer Science and Engineering, Batch of 2020).\
 🌱 &nbsp;I'm on track for learning more about JS libraries, AWS, Jest, Affiliate Marketing, and Devops many more.\
-✍️ &nbsp;In my free time, I play songs, ride bike and pursue leaning as my hobbies.\
+✍️ &nbsp;In my free time, I play songs, ride bike and pursue learnings as my hobbies.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at ayushmishra173@gmail.com.
 I'll try to respond as soon as possible!\
 <!-- 📄 &nbsp;You can check my [Resume](link) for more details about work experience. -->